TempleLin/IOTandMicroprocessorCourseFinal/README.md

 <h1>UPDATE: Everything above are OUTDATED.</h1>
 <h3>A new architecture is being planned.
 There will be a center ESP32 used as access point(router) for all other circuits to make communications with each other.</h3>

+TODO:

+- The current approach of sending POST from client to server is through URL.
+But that's extremely bad and makes POST request pointless.
+This should be re-designed once the project's first version is complete.
+Example link of how to change it to correct way: https://randomnerdtutorials.com/esp8266-nodemcu-http-get-post-arduino/